Pelagicore/qface/docs/qtcpp.rst

 In the interface document you are able to overwrite all setters and getters as also the operation methods.
 This is normally the only file you want to modify.

-Besides the interface files also the plugin and project files are preserved, as it is expected that these files might be required to change.
-This may change in the future.
-(This sentence doesn't make sense - they are preseved because they are expected to change?)
+Besides the interface files also the plugin and project files are marked to be preserved.
+The preserve-marker means the user can edit these files and the generator will never overwrite existing files.
+To trigger a re-generation the user needs to remove the files first and run the generator again.